 For decades, river cruising has largely been a pursuit for couples; families and solo cruisers need not apply.
-But in the run-up to the 2017 river cruise season, that old way of thinking is quickly going out the door, as river cruise lines move to court multi-generational families and solo cruisers eager to try their hand at the rivers of Europe.
+But that old way of thinking is quickly going out the door, as river cruise lines move to court multi-generational families and solo cruisers eager to try their hand at the rivers of Europe.

-River cruises, however, operate in the margins: Restricted physically by height, length and width due to the rivers they must traverse, river cruise ships can only be so tall, so long and so wide.
+The problem is that river cruise vessels are restricted physically by height, length and width due to the rivers they must traverse.
+The ships can only be so tall, so long and so wide.
 That, in turn, means that staterooms must also have finite dimensions.
 You can add another person to that existing space – but unless you’re booking at the suite level, things are going to get very cramped, very quickly.
 Unless, that is, you come up with some creative ideas, which a handful of cruise companies have done.

 Family-friendly cabins provide for the opportunity to river cruise through Europe cost-effectively as a family, and we’re all for that.

 there are 3 of us who want to go on a river boat cruise can weall stay in one room and not be un comfortable

 Ann Bartholomew says

 I believe AmaWaterways just increased it’s minimum age from 4 to 6…